Explora Patagonia Hotel Salto Chico

 Katie Aston (Staff)

 I will never forget my first stay at Explora Patagonia, arriving at night and so excited about the prospect of the view the following morning that I kept my curtains open all night.
-12 years on and that same mesmerizing and in-you-face sight of the turquoise lake and granite peaks of the granite horns which epitomise the Torres del Paine National Park are just as incredible.
+12 years on and that same mesmerizing and in-you-face sight of the turquoise lake and granite peaks of the granite horns which epitomize the Torres del Paine National Park are just as incredible.
 Nowhere else has come as close since.
 With a recent refurbishment the hotel, which was radically designed 20 years ago, still looks up-to-date - interiors mix the wooden curves of a luxury sailing yacht with Nantucket beach chic and its simplicity means it's all about the view.
-Because Explora Patagonia is one of the few lodges in the Torres del Paine National Park itself the choice of experiences organised in small groups with expert guides is second to none (over 50) with travel time to visit the highlights of the park a minimum.
+Because Explora Patagonia is one of the few lodges in the Torres del Paine National Park itself the choice of experiences organized in small groups with expert guides is second to none (over 50) with travel time to visit the highlights of the park a minimum.
 They even have their own horses and own boat to cross Lake Pehoe.

 Explora in Patagonia has garnered more fame than any other hotel in Chile, and deservedly so.
 It's a one-stop shop for an unforgettable experience.
 Few hotels in the world offer as stunning a view as does explora, perched above the milky, turquoise waters of Lago Peho and facing the dramatic granite amphitheater of the Paine massif.
 It is terribly expensive, but worth the splurge if you can afford it.
 Explora's style is comfortable elegance, and its handsome interiors belie the contemporary exterior: softly curving blond-wood walls built entirely from native deciduous beech, a band of picture windows wrapping around the full front of the building, and large windows in each room.
 The furniture was handcrafted using local wood, and the crisp guest rooms are accented with Spanish checkered linens, handsome slate-tiled bathrooms, and warming racks for drying gear.
 Explora now has 50 rooms, making it more of a hotel than a cozy mountain inn.